Current BIG-TCR Trainees

 Project Title: Oncolytic Herpes Virus Armed with a Blocking Antibody to Treat Glioblastoma

 Brief Introduction of The Project: My project aims to target a protein that promotes tumor growth and is highly expressed in glioblastoma, the most aggressive brain tumor with a median survival of 16 months with the current standard of care.
-Since oncolytic viruses such as herpes simplex virus type-1 (oHSV; Imlygic) has been FDA approved to treat melanoma, we use an attenuated HSV-1 to potentially treat glioblastoma. oHSV relies on the defective immune response of cancer cells against viral pathogens, to selectively propagate in and kill tumor cells while sparing healthy cells.
+Since oncolytic viruses such as herpes simplex virus type-1 (oHSV; Imlygic) have been FDA-approved to treat melanoma.
+We use an attenuated HSV-1 to potentially treat glioblastoma. oHSV relies on the defective immune response of cancer cells against viral pathogens to selectively propagate in and kill tumor cells while sparing healthy cells.
 Insertion of a sequence of interest into the viral DNA enables the virus to create a protein that can block pro-tumorigenic targets in tumor cells and reduce tumor progression.
 Thus, the generated oHSV serves as a targeted therapy against tumor cells: generates and delivers the inhibitory antibodies into these cells, reduces their viability, and can potentially improve the life expectancy of glioblastoma patients.

 Toshiyuki Itai, MD, PhD